louis-tru/quark/docs/CURRENT_WORK.md

 ## Compute AA Prototype State

+The selected algorithm is now named **CGAA (Compute Grid Anti-Aliasing)**.
+Historical references to Compute AA or Compute GRID AA in this document refer to the CGAA research path.

 An isolated Metal Compute AA prototype now lives in `test/compute_aa/` and is wired into the macOS test target.
 It demonstrates CPU-flattened path edges, 16x16 tile binning, fixed-grid subpixel winding coverage, a coverage texture, and solid